TRAINING LEGS WITH KNEE PAIN

-If you’d like to train your legs and every other muscle group intensely and safely, check out our ATHLEAN-X Training Programs.
+If you’d like to train your legs and every other muscle group intensely and safely, check out our ATHLEAN-X programs.
 Start training like an athlete and build explosive muscle from head to toe.

 - If you’ve stopped training legs because of knee joint pain or bad knees, that’s a huge mistake!
 It is possible to get a killer leg workout without causing additional damage to the knees.

 - When doing lower-body exercises with knee issues, it’s important to keep the exercises closed-chain and functional.
 You still need to incorporate athletic movements and you can still overload the legs.

 - Great care needs to be taken in choosing the right exercise program that decreases stress and strain on the knees.
 Many of the most common leg exercises can strain the knees and ultimately cause chronic pain.